 Avoid writing more than what is needed.

-Then, ensure that your following paragraphs support this overview, and lead into each other well.
-Summarize the key points of the document on the final paragraph.
+Then, ensure that your following paragraphs support this overview.
+That is, each paragraph should lead into the next.
+And finally, summarize the key points of the document in the last paragraph.

-Be conscious of your time limit.
-It is important that your piece of writing will have a complete introduction, the middle paragraphs and a conclusion.
-Make sure you have enough time to complete each section of the writing.
+Finally, be conscious of your time limit.
+Remember: It is important that your communication has a complete introduction, middle paragraphs, and a conclusion.
+So, allocate sufficient time to complete each section of the writing.

-I hope these CPA exam written communication tips can ease your concern on this part of the exam.
+I hope these CPA Exam Written Communication tips ease your concerns about this part of the exam.

-If you want extra tips to ace in this section, I have a “formula” in Chapter 10 of my book that you can implement when working on any written communication tasks.
-To give you a glimpse of what it is, here are the steps you can follow:
+If you want extra tips to ace this section, I have a “formula” in Chapter 10 of my book that you can implement when working on any Written Communication tasks.
+Here’s a summary, but read my book for even more comprehensive tips.